Skip to main content

 Alcohol is a temporary and sometimes damaging response to a longer-term problem.
 It may stop you from finding ways to cope and improve your self-esteem.

 Your drinking may become heavier or you may start to rely on alcohol.
-This can lead to behaving in a way that makes you feel worse about yourself.
+You may start to behave in a way that makes you feel worse about yourself.

 Building self-confidence